MonaQuimbamba/myStandOut/content/posts/macroOnPhishingEmail.md

 print(decoded)
 ```

 ## Create the code for

-This will create a binary file that you can then analyze with scdbg or other shellcode analysis tools.
+This will create a binary file where we can then analyze with [scdbg](https://sandsprite.com/CodeStuff/scdbg_manual/MANUAL_EN.html) or other shellcode analysis tools.

+But First we need to create a binary file with this shellcode.

 ```
 shellcode = [